 Kale – any type works even Dinosaur kale (Calvo Nero)

-If you would like to try more recipes like this check out the restorative wellbeing recipe book currently available in paperback and kindle edition over on amazon
+If you would like to try more recipes like this check out the restorative wellbeing recipe book currently available in paperback and kindle edition over on amazon or join us in Restorative Wellbeing THE CIRCLE!

 If you want to suport what I do …….